 I have seen teams come up with complex procedures to deal with this, even solutions where a Scrum Master was asked to accept items.
 What could work if you have another Product Owner who easily can accept the item.
 However, where do you find a Product Owner who is that quickly up and running on the context and the discussions already held within the Scrum team.
 This requires some planning upfront.

 The solution is in fact stunningly simple.
 Who is eventually accepting the increment delivered?
 Yes, the stakeholder.
 So who other than the product owner can help the team in getting this item done?
 Yes, the stakeholder or end-user!
-This person has already been involved in the refinement of the item so when it is clear to the development team that this is the person to contact they can arrange this themselves or have the Scrum Master facilitate it.
+This person has already been involved in the refinement of the item so when it is clear to the Developers that this is the person to contact they can arrange this themselves or have the Scrum Master facilitate it.

 Removing or adding items to a sprint.